Squirrel and Hedgehog: Weasel Empire

-They are a barbaric imperialistic regime composed predominantly of weasels, with a significant population of mice and crows as well.
-In the series, they serve solely to attempt to occupy and or destroy Flower Hill by any means necessary, along with pillaging their villages of all their resources, and likely enslaving all of their inhabitants as well.
+The Weasel Empire are a barbaric, imperialistic regime composed predominantly of weasels, with a significant population of mice and crows.
+In the series, they serve solely to attempt to occupy and or destroy Flower Hill by any means necessary, along with pillaging their villages of all their resources, and likely enslaving all of their inhabitants.

-The empire is heavily militarized, having significant manpower, advanced technology such as tanks, battleships, and an arsenal of devastating, advanced weaponry, such as a cryogenic cannon that can turn entire islands into uninhabitable frozen tundras and effectively kill all life present on them.
+The empire is heavily militarized, having significant manpower and advanced technology, such as tanks, battleships, and an arsenal of devastating, advanced weaponry, such as a cryogenic cannon that can turn entire islands into uninhabitable frozen tundras and effectively kill all life present on them.

-The empire's ground forces is composed of both weasels and mice, with mice comprising majority of the military's personnel, with them only ever serving as foot soldiers for the most part.
-Weasels also comprise a significant percentage of the empire's military, albeit slightly less prominently, with Weasels serving in positions of command and leadership.
-Crows serve as the empire's airforce, participating primarily in aerial assaults and reconnaissance, the membership of their navy is not based on species.
+The empire's ground forces is composed of both weasels and mice, with mice comprising the majority of the military's personnel, with them only ever serving as foot soldiers for the most part.
+Weasels also comprise a significant percentage of the empire's military, albeit slightly less prominently, with weasels serving in positions of command and leadership.
+Crows serve as the empire's airforce, participating primarily in aerial assaults and reconnaissance; the membership of their navy is not based on species.

 The empire would be dissolved in the planned series finale "'Pangulggot' in the flames", in which Geumsaegi, along with collaboration from the armed forces of Flower Hill, would lead an assault against a prominent military base of the empire's that had been housing important commanders and generals.
 Following the infiltration of the base by Geumsaegi using a tank, along with the combined efforts of Flower Hill, the base would be completely destroyed, with both the General Commander and numerous other prominent figures such as Black Weasel perishing in the assault.